Frinton-On-Sea Town Sign

 NB The Frinton in Bloom Group monitor items c, d and e above as well carrying out planting in public places.

-Councillor Nick Turner has confirmed that despite budget cuts, our weekly waste collections will continue.
 The FRA is also involved in consultation on future Waste Development proposals as although commercial and industrial space is stable, space for domestic waste is running out.
-There is also a suggestion of dealing with waste at source.

 g.
 Garden waste collection